GitWorktree.org logoGitWorktree.org

 git worktree add <path> [<commit-ish>]

 The path is the directory where the new worktree will be created.
 The optional commit-ish specifies which branch, tag, or commit to check out.
-If omitted, Git creates a new branch named after the last component of the path.
+If omitted, Git uses the last path component as the branch name: it creates that branch from HEAD if it does not exist yet, or checks out the existing branch if it is available.

 Example: check out an existing branch

-# Create a worktree at ../hotfix, checking out the "main" branch
+# Create a worktree at ../acme-hotfix, checking out the "main" branch

-Example: auto-create a branch from the path name
+Example: infer the branch name from the path

-# Omit the branch — Git creates a new branch named "hotfix"
+# Omit the branch — Git uses "acme-hotfix" as the branch name

 Create with a New Branch (-b flag)

-Use -b to explicitly create a new branch and check it out in the worktree.
-This is the most common pattern for starting new feature work:
+The -b flag creates a new branch and checks it out in the new worktree in a single command.
+This is the most common pattern for starting new feature or hotfix work.
+Its full syntax is:

-1. Creates a new branch called feature/payment pointing at the tip of main.
+1. Creates a new branch hotfix/checkout-crash pointing at the tip of main.

-2. Creates a new working directory at ../payment.
+2. Creates a new working directory at ../acme-hotfix.

 3. Checks out the new branch in that directory.

-# Reset feature/payment to the current tip of main
+# -B resets it to point at the current tip of main

 Create from an Existing Branch